neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'montreal_metro' - DONE - can't be tested due to suspension of Adirondack Vancouver
 'skytrain' - No logo in regular use.
 Use text.

+Note:
+- In Vancouver, West Coast Express does not have a direct connection to VIA or Amtrak
+- In Edmonton, it's impossible to reach the VIA Rail station using light rail (it's 1 km + away).

 From the Wikimedia category
 ===========================